In my day, even if your parents didn’t explicitly teach you about personal finance, money lessons were inherent to life:

 Encourage your teen to seek out a higher-interest savings account if your local bank falls short.

-Also, introduce your kid to stock investing.
+Introduce your teen to various types of investments, including stock investing.
 I am a fan of fractional share investing, like those offered on Stockpile.com.

 This site allows you to buy shares of stocks, which means you can invest $20 (or $50 or $200) in Tesla, or Disney, instead of the usual minimum of the price of a single share.